Alfresco/docs-alfresco/governance-services/7.2/install/zip.md

 Governance Services is installed by applying two AMP files to an existing Alfresco Content Services installation.

 You can download the Alfresco Governance Services distribution from [Hyland Community](https://community.hyland.com/).
-Log in, select the Support tab, and then the Alfresco Downloads option under Software Downloads.
+Log in, select the **Support** tab, and then the **Alfresco Downloads** option under **Software Downloads**.
 Search for the required version of Governance Services.

 The Governance Services distribution zip file contains the following files: